strakam/generals-bots/README.md

 The combination of these elements makes the game highly engaging and complex.

 Highlights:
-* 🚀 **blazing-fast simulator**: run thousands of steps per second with numpy-powered efficiency
+* 🚀 **blazing-fast simulator**: run thousands of steps per second with `numpy`-powered efficiency
 * 🤝 **seamless integration**: fully compatible with RL standards 🤸[Gymnasium](https://gymnasium.farama.org/) and 🦁[PettingZoo](https://pettingzoo.farama.org/)
 * 🔧 **effortless customization**: easily tailor environments to your specific needs
 * 🔬 **analysis tools**: leverage features like replays for deeper insights

 > [!Note]
 > This repository is based on the [generals.io](https://generals.io) game (check it out, it's a lot of fun!).
-The one and only goal of this project is to provide a bot development platform, especially for Machine Learning based agents.
+> The one and only goal of this project is to provide a bot development platform, especially for Machine Learning based agents.

 ## 📦 Installation
 You can install the latest stable version via `pip` for reliable performance